boutproject/BOUT-dev/manual/sphinx/user_docs/differential_operators.rst

    }

-Note that in addition to providing an index ``i`` which is of type :cpp:class:`DataIterator`, the function name includes the method (``arakawa`` or ``C2``).
+Note that in addition to providing an index ``i`` which is of type `DataIterator`, the function name includes the method (``arakawa`` or ``C2``).
 This is so that the function call does not have to contain logic to decide the method to use at runtime.
 The standard operators only have to decide which method to use once, then loop over the entire mesh, but these indexed functions would have to decide the method for every index.

 .. _sec-derivatives: